-Before polishing I remove old compound by holding a 60 grit sandpaper against the polishing wheel.
+Before polishing I remove the old compound by holding a 60 grit sandpaper against the polishing wheel.

-When polishing aluminium this paste will immediately turn black.
+When polishing aluminum this paste will immediately turn black.
 That’s supposed to happen.
 Don’t remove it but just keep on polishing.
 It would be a waste of your compound otherwise.

 The end result

 And that’s how you polish crank arms!
 If you like this article give it a thumbs up.
 If you have any questions or suggestions for new articles, let me know in the comments below.
 Cheers.